Look after yourself

 - physically – carers put a lot of work and energy into everyday care and help;

-- emotionally – relatives experience many different emotions and have to deal with and their usual life and the situation, which is new, as well.
+- emotionally – relatives experience many different emotions and have to deal with their usual life and the new situation.

 In order to find the strength to maintain a positive attitude towards providing care for the loved one, it is crucial not to forget about yourself.
-In opposition to the loved one’s condition you must stay healthy, and physically and mentally strong.
+In opposition to the loved one’s condition you must stay healthy as well as physically and mentally strong.
 Otherwise you may find yourself in a situation when lack of motivation, growing belief that the treatment is futile, progressing tiredness and inability of handling your loved one’s emotions makes you feel that looking after that person is an impossible and unbearable task.

 How to manage your feelings and how to find the positive aspects of looking after your loved one? – You can find that information in the Healthy emotions section.
 Here you can find some advice on how to organise looking after your loved one.